-The Office Guest Room
+Option 1: The Office Guest Room

-You may work from home full time or just need a space where you can shut your door to get things done now and then, the home office guest room can present a few different challenges.
+You may work from home full time or may just need a space where you can shut your door to get things done now and then.
+The home office guest room can provide an excellent hybrid space to do your hybrid work, as long as you can overcome these challenges.

-Challenge: You still need a workspace.
+Challenge #1: You still need a workspace.

 An office guest room is still an office, and if you regularly work from home, a weekday guest may need the space when you need to work.

-Challenge: There’s not enough space for a desk and a bed.
+Challenge #2: There’s not enough space for a desk and a bed.

 The Multipurpose Guest Room

 The multipurpose guest room can be a lot of things by day, but the important thing is being able to quickly and easily change the space into a comfortable place for guests to rest when the time comes to turn out the lights.

-Challenge: It’s a heavily used room.
+Challenge #1: It’s a heavily used room.

 Whether the kids use it or it’s a place for craft projects, gaming, reading, or family time, it can be awkward for a guest to let you know they’re ready to turn in if the room is already in use.

-Challenge: Where do you put the bed?
+Challenge #2: Where do you put the bed?

 Solution: Once again, the Murphy bed may just be your best bet.
-If you already have a room with a media center, a Murphy bed can be custom-built to match what’s already in the room to ensure there’s no disruption in the flow of your design.
+If you already have a room with a media center, a Murphy bed can be matched with what’s already in the room to ensure there’s no disruption in the flow of your design.

-Challenge: The room is too cluttered.
+Challenge #3: The room is too cluttered.

 Books, games, toys, shoes, blankets, stuffed animals, dog beds, cat towers—chaos in the form of everyday family clutter can hamper the true potential of a multipurpose guest room.

-Guest Beds for Small Rooms
+Guest Beds for Small Spaces

 Condos, apartments, townhouses, and smaller houses don’t always have extra bedrooms, bonus rooms, or home offices that you can use for guest rooms.

-Challenge: There’s no more room.
+Challenge #1: There’s no more room.

-If all of your bedrooms are occupied by the people that live in your home, finding a place to host a guest can be difficult.
+If all your bedrooms are occupied by the people that live in your home, finding a place to host a guest can be difficult.

-Challenge: There’s no storage space for an extra bed.
+Challenge #2: There’s no storage space for an extra bed.